Statement on impact of Brexit on Emplaw Online content

 The Trade and Cooperation Agreement finalised between the EU and the UK just prior to the end of the transition period includes reciprocal commitments not to reduce the level of protection for workers or to fail to enforce employment rights in a manner that has an effect on trade but makes clear that both parties have the freedom and ability to make their own decisions on how they regulate labour and social standards going forward.
 Any disputes on this part of the agreement will be governed by a bespoke Panel of Experts procedure

-There have been some immediate changes to Emplaw content (for example the card on Jurisdiction and Territorial Limitation) and others will be updated as case law and statute law develop.
+There were some immediate changes to Emplaw content (for example the card on Jurisdiction and Territorial Limitation) and others will be updated as case law and statute law develop.
 In reading all cards, where there is reference to an EU Directive, it is the text of that Directive as applied on 31st December 2020 and the EU case law of that date which courts must take into account (subject to it being overuled by the apellate courts with power to deviate).

 Further background is found in the law card The European Union (Withdrawal Agreement) Act and the legislative history and impact of Brexit